zhaoyizhou1123/zhaoyizhou1123.github.io/_pages/about.md

   - /about.html
 ---

-I am a senior student of Yao Class at [IIIS](https://iiis.tsinghua.edu.cn/en/), [Tsinghua University](https://www.tsinghua.edu.cn/en/).
+Hello!
+I am a final year student of Yao Class at [IIIS](https://iiis.tsinghua.edu.cn/en/), [Tsinghua University](https://www.tsinghua.edu.cn/en/).
+I will join Carnegie Mellon University (CMU) as a Ph.D. student in [Electrical and Computer Engineering (ECE)](https://www.ece.cmu.edu/), starting from Fall 2024.

-My goal is to develop machine learning algorithms that combine rigorous theoretical foundations with real-world practicality.
-Currently, I focus on both theoretical and empirical questions in reinforcement learning.
-In addition, I have a wide interest in fields related to machine learning, including but not limited to game theory, robotics, large language models, deep learning, optimization and control.
+My research passion lies in designing scalable and efficient algorithms for practical machine learning systems.
+For this aim, I am interested in a broad spectrum of topics, including but not limited to large language models, distributed machine learning and reinforcement learning.
+During my undergraduate studies, I focused on reinforcement learning, developing algorithms that integrate rigorous theoretical foundations with real-world practicality.

+I am open to collaborations.
+If you have any ideas which we both might be interested in, please feel free to reach out!

 # Selected Research
 <!-- - June 2023 - now: Optimization, supervised by Prof. [Jingzhao Zhang](https://sites.google.com/view/jingzhao/home).
 We hope to extend parameter-free optimization in stochastic gradient setting. -->